-Personal credit scores are calculated by the three national credit bureaus (TransUnion, Experian and Equifax), and the number ranges from 300 and 850 – with about 700 being considered “good”.
+Personal credit scores are calculated by the three national credit bureaus (TransUnion, Experian, and Equifax), and the number ranges from 300 and 850 – with about 700 being considered “good”.

-Business credit scores, however, are calculated by various companies including Dun & Bradstreet, Experian Business, Equifax Business and Business Credit USA.
+Business credit scores, however, are calculated by various companies including Dun & Bradstreet, Experian Business, Equifax Business, and Business Credit USA.
 Because these companies each use different algorithms and calculation methods, what one company deems as a good (or excellent) score will not necessarily translate to another.

-- 0-15 is considered high risk
+- 1-10 is considered high risk

-- 16-30 is considered medium to high risk
+- 11-25 is considered medium to high risk

-- 31-80 is considered good credit
+- 26-50 is considered medium risk

-- 81-100 is considered excellent credit
+- 76-100 is considered low risk

-- 0-49 is considered high risk
+- 1-49 is considered high risk

-- 50-79 is considered medium risk
+- 50-79 is considered moderate risk

 - 80-100 is considered low risk